-TABLE 22: TASK 5.3 OBJECTIVES
+TABLE 24: TASK 5.3 OBJECTIVES

-T5.3 Objectives D5.8 Sections Implementation of an overarching SEMIoTICS testbed that integrates technologies and components implemented during Cycle 2 0 Provide the SEMIoTICS SDN controller architecture along with the testing methodology and the KPI validation and evaluation for Cycle 2.
-3.1 Provide the SEMIoTICS NFV architecture along with the testing methodology and the KPI validation and evaluation for Cycle 2.
-3.2 Present the SEMIoTICS advances at the field and gateway layer including semantic bootstrapping, interfacing and interoperability.
-Showcase the components architecture, provide the testing methodology, and evaluate the performance through KPI validation.
-3.3 Ensure security and safety along all other components through a backend security manager and a pattern orchestrator.
-Evaluate the performance and validate the KPIs.
-3.4.1, 3.4.2
+T5.3 Objectives D5.8 Sections Implementation of an overarching SEMIoTICS testbed that integrate technologies and components implemented during Cycle 2 s 0 Provide the SEMIoTICS SDN controller architecture along with the testin methodology and the KPI validation and evaluation for Cycle 2. g 3.1 Provide the SEMIoTICS NFV architecture along with the testing methodology and the KPI validation and evaluation for Cycle 2. d 3.2 Present the SEMIoTICS advances at the field and gateway layer includir semantic bootstrapping, interfacing and interoperability.
+Showcase the components architecture, provide the testing methodology, and evaluate the performance through KPI validation. e 33 Ensure security and safety along all other components through a backen security manager and a pattern orchestrator.
+Evaluate the performance an validate the KPIs.

-The KPIs and their respective SEMIoTICS objectives that are related to T5.3 are described in the following TABLE 23.
+The KPIs and their respective SEMIoTICS objectives that are related to T5.3 are described in the following TABLE 25.

-TABLE 23: KPIS AND OBJECTIVES
+TABLE 25: KPIS AND OBJECTIVES

-Objective KPI-ID Description Related task 2 Semantic Interoperability KPI-2.1 Semantic descriptions for 6 types of smart objects Т3.3 2 Semantic Interoperability KPI-2.3 Semantic interoperability with 3 IoT platforms T3.4, T4.4
+Objective KPI-ID Description Related task 2 Semantic Interoperability KPI-2.1 Semantic descriptions for 6 types of smart objects T3.3 2 Semantic Interoperability KPI-2.3 Semantic interoperability with 3 IoT platforms T3.4, T4.4 3 Monitoring Mechanisms KPI-3.1.1 Generating monitoring strategies in the 3 targeted IoT platforms T4.1, T4.2